abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter07.md

 word anywhere; it’s all perfect.
 Of course, in trying to get things into English, you try your best, and there are many different translations.
-The beauty of the Internet is that you can find a half-dozen different translations of the *Karaniya Mettā Sutta*.
+The beauty of the Internet is that you can find a half-dozen different translations of the *Karaṇīya Mettā Sutta*.

 One of the striking things, given that this is the Buddha’s best-known discourse on loving-kindness, is that it is about a third of the way